 It may also be the case that team members have taken a very strict view of the criteria and scored themselves as less mature.
 The teams should discuss these scores in order to see if they might better align in their judgement.

-3. Read the textual responses and try to understand why the team rated themselves and what common threads emerge from the collective comments.
+3. Read the textual responses and try to understand why the team rated themselves how they did and what common threads emerge from the collective comments.

-When you were taking your assessment, you and your team members had the chance to add textual responses.
-The sections are the Sub-Dimension Note, Strengths, Improvements, and Impediments.
-You will review these during your retrospective and use them to help create growth plan items.
+When taking the assessment, team members had the chance to add textual responses.
+The sections are the Sub-Dimension Notes, Strengths, Improvements, and Impediments.
+Teams will review these during the retrospective and use them to help create growth plan items.
 These are anonymous so they should not contain information that can tie them back to one specific team member.

 Stakeholder results may show in orange or red, if that feature is enabled for your company.